errorstates/errorstates_hugo/content/posts/005-linknyc-distributed-digital-hardware-at-scale.md

 And it does.

-Not too often, but it does so in noticable ways.
+Not too often, but it does so in noticeable ways.
 Warped screens.
 Malfunctioning screens.
 Internal fogging.
 There hasn't been much in the way of scratched screens, but people do place place stickers on them.
 Sometimes the screens are just inexplicably off.
 Are they broken?
 Who knows?

 The next hard thing about designing technology for public spaces is that you have to deal with the public and the space.

 The public will criticize any perceived issues and will wear through most things purely by touching it.
 Just look at any bronze statue polished gold, or marble staircase worn away by footsteps.
 Now imagine a button (or screen!) designed to withstand those levels of interaction.

 Then there's the space.
 You have to design for a range of elements.
-If you weatherproof too hard, you lock yourself out of internal maintenence.
+If you weatherproof too hard, you lock yourself out of internal maintenance.
 If you don't weatherproof enough, you're leaving yourself open to all kinds of mechanical and electrical failures over time.

 You have the software failures.
 A bad file uploaded and distributed that somehow ends up crashing the display.
 A bad update that causes issues on boot.
 Malicious activity to force the local LinkNYC down.
 Something - god knows what - going wrong because... well, because computers.
 I love how stereotypical some of these are: the blue screen of death.
 Lines of text streaming sideways down the screen like they're in an audition for The Matrix.
 These happen as often as hardware bugs.